Mississippi inmate tries to hang self in cell, attorney says

 The trooper also said he had taken pictures of the incident and sent them to a captain, Austin wrote.
 An ambulance arrived about 15 minutes later, the attorney wrote.

 The Associated Press on Saturday sent questions about the inmate’s condition to the Mississippi Department of Corrections.
-Spokeswoman Grace Simmons Fisher responded that the department is “investigating those statements” by Austin
+Spokeswoman Grace Simmons Fisher responded that the department is “investigating those statements” by Austin.

 Austin did not identify the inmate who tried to hang himself and did not give information about the man’s condition.